On D3 Components

 The Hollywood Principle #

-The first thing to notice is that we never store the selection.
+.
 Being stateless is one desirable quality we’ll discuss later, but the key maxim here is actually “transformation, not representation”.
 These components should be viewed as transformation functions.
 More tangibly, the best metaphor I’ve found is “rubber-stamping” - a function that rubber-stamps the DOM and moves on.
 This makes it a very transparent layer (sometimes called representational-transparency), one that interoperates cleanly with web standards (HTML, SVG, CSS) - not hides them away.
 It shines the primary spotlight on the fact that your HTML is a very public part of your API - encouraging more semantic markup and thoughtful DOM footprint.
 This is in contrast to traditional components that are more encapuslation-heavy, a bag of state and contain more arbitrary abstractions - because that’s where all the attention is on (the component layer).

 Another interpretation of this architectural principle is the Hollywood Principle, “a useful paradigm that assists in the development of code with high cohesion and low coupling that is easier to debug, maintain and test”.
 Normally, configuration and control would be handed over to a component which internally creates an explicit linear control path.
 This is the easiest thing to do in the short-term, but turns your component code to spaghetti in the long-term as the logic starts branching and it begins to excessively worry about cross-dependencies on the inside.